libgdx/libgdx.github.io/wiki/file-handling.md

 FileHandle handle = Gdx.files.internal("myfile.txt");
 ```

-If you used the [gdx-setup tool](/wiki/start/project-generation), this file will be contained in your project's `assets` folder, `/assets/data` to be specific.
+If you used the [gdx-liftoff tool](/wiki/start/project-generation), this file will be contained in your project's `assets` folder.
 Your desktop and html projects link to this folder in Eclipse, and will pick it up automatically when executed from within Eclipse.

 ```java
 FileHandle handle = Gdx.files.classpath("myfile.txt");